 This week, Lumedic reached a milestone—we began to roll out Lumedic Connect, a first-of-its-kind commercial technology to offer digital vaccination cards to patients receiving COVID-19 vaccinations at sites affiliated with Providence, one of the nation’s largest health systems.
 The technology, which is free of charge for patients and providers, answers a lot of the big questions: it integrates with a health system’s electronic health records (EHR) system, offers authenticated vaccine credentials, preserves user privacy and autonomy, and complies with global open standards and governance models.

 Lumedic Connect includes a mobile app that offers patients the option to share vaccination verification status quickly and securely, when and how they want.
-Initial roll-out is taking place over the next four weeks across Providence vaccination sites in WA, MT, AK, CA, and OR, and then will be available to all Providence patients across the entire seven-state system.
+Initial roll-out is taking place over the next several weeks for vaccinated Providence patients across WA, MT, AK, CA, and OR, and then will be available to all Providence patients across the entire seven-state system.
 From there, we'll make it available to other health systems for their patients, free of charge.

 I’m excited about Lumedic’s role today to give patients control of their COVID-19 vaccination information and help get society and business moving again.
 But we haven’t suddenly decided to become a vaccine information company.
 This technology is part of our longtime goal to empower patients in their healthcare journeys – and this empowerment starts with getting information in the hands of patients that hasn’t been there before.